-Below is a list of “holy grails” – items from the band’s history which we'd like to know more about.
+Below is a list of “holy grails” – moments and items from the band’s history which we'd like to know more about.
 We've put them in one place in the hopes to jog dusty memories, or to incite more public interest in their uncovering.

 One thing to remember: sometimes items that we didn't even know existed can be uncovered.
 In 2006, just before the release of Stadium Arcadium, the bands catalogue was released on iTunes and other online stores.
 With this came the release of tracks like Bob, Quixotic Elixir and Bicycle Song; tracks we weren't expecting, or that were only barely alluded to prior their surprise release one day.